 One of the oldest and largest deserts, the Namib stretches inland from the Atlantic Ocean, covering large swathes of Namibia and parts of Angola and South Africa.
 This arid hotspot surprisingly supports a diverse number of plants and animals, some of which are found nowhere else in the world.

-The Skeleton Coast is the northern part of the coast of Namibia, south of the Kunene River to the Swakop River.
+The Skeleton Coast is located on the northern part of the coast of Namibia, south of the Kunene River to the Swakop River.
 The Skeleton Coast is associated with shipwrecks, and stories of sailors walking through the desert in search of food and water.
 The name is derived from the bones that lined the beaches as a result of whaling operations and seal hunts.
-A few of the skeletons were human.
+A few of the skeletons found were human.
 The blinding fog typical of this coast results in ships running aground or wrecking on the off-shore rocks.
-The coast is littered with scores of shipwrecks, some are barely recognisable, and others are in remarkably good condition.
+The coast is littered with scores of shipwrecks, some are barely recognisable, and others are still in remarkably good condition.